-In the face an ongoing opioid epidemic, losing 200 Americans a day to opioid overdoses, we have to talk about fentanyl and the dangers associated with fentanyl.
+In the face of an ongoing opioid epidemic, losing 200 Americans a day to opioid overdoses, we have to talk about fentanyl and the dangers associated with this drug.
 How do you talk to teenagers and kids about the dangers of drugs without feeling like a bad anti-drug PSA?
 The prevalence of drugs being laced with fentanyl is growing; the danger isn’t only restricted to opiates anymore.
 Learn how to come together with your children to give them the proper education and carve a pathway for open communication.

 What is Fentanyl?

 Fentanyl is a synthetic opioid drug that is used to treat severe pain.
 It’s similar to morphine but 50-100 times stronger.
 It is used for people who have chronic pain but are tolerant to other opioids.
 More recently fentanyl is showing up in illicit street drugs like heroin and fake pain pills.

 Fentanyl is a synthetic opioid, meaning it is manufactured in a lab with chemicals.
 It is doctor prescribed, but there are now clandestine labs that are manufacturing fentanyl.
 Fentanyl is also being shipped overseas for lower prices and in high quantities and then used to cut into street drugs like heroin and cocaine.
 These are the things you need to know when you talk to your kids about what fentanyl is, it’s true dangers, and how it’s not just the opioid epidemic that is taking lives from fentanyl overdoses.

 There isn’t a one-size-fits-all syllabus for talking to your children about drugs.
 There are a few guidelines that you can follow when talking to your teens and kids about drugs.
 With the opioid crisis and the ever-increasing amount of fentanyl being found in other drugs, it can be a life or death conversation to have with your children.